Bleachfuel/react-carousel/readme.md

 **Contributing:**

 I welcome contributions to improve this component!
-Feel free to submit pull requests or create issues on the project's GitHub repository [link coming soon!] 🤗.
+Feel free to submit pull requests or create issues on the project's GitHub repository [https://github.com/Bleachfuel/react-carousel] 🤗.

 **License:**